srinaga2004/AWS-PowerBi-Analytics-Pipeline/README.md

 📢 Hire Me!
 If you're looking for a motivated cloud & data learner who loves solving real-world problems — I'm ready! 🚀

+“This project was developed to demonstrate my skills in building real-world cloud-based analytics pipelines using AWS and Power BI.”

+#aws #powerbi #serverless #datapipeline #cloudproject